AwesomesauceLabs/piglet-manual/index.md

 Minor features:

+* Editor glTF imports now use asset filenames that correspond to the original names from the glTF file.
+For example, if the glTF file contains textures named "grass" and "wood", the output texture files are now "grass.png" and "wood.png", instead of "texture_0.png" and "texture_1.png".
 * `RuntimeGltfImporter.GetGltfImportTask` methods now accepts an optional `GltfImportOptions` argument
 * New option to automatically unhide model after import (enabled by default)
 * New option to scale imported models to a standard size (disabled by default)